Gryllidaes/fun_learning/README.md

 # fun_learning
-This will be my Portafolio to became a Pro Data Science.
+This is a sample of my portfolio to become a professional data scientist.

-I am learning all maters regarding data science.
-I just to be a seaman how enjoy mathematisc and phiscis.
+I am learning various topics related to data science, such as data analysis, visualization, machine learning, and programming.
+I used to be a seaman who enjoyed mathematics and physics, and now I want to apply my skills and interests to real-world problems.